Monday, February 12, 2018

 Diatoms are phytoplankton.
 They produce glass-like skeletons that are used in a variety of products.
 The grit in your toothpaste might come from diatoms.

-Copepods are thought to be the most abundant animals on earth.
+Copepods are thought to be the most abundant animals on Earth.

-They are incredibly strong for their size.
+They are powerful for their size.

 Nearly 80% of all seagrasses in coastal Alabama have been lost since the 1950s.

 A constant threat to seagrass beds is scarring created by boats' propellers and anchors.
-When boaters navigate across shallow areas or anchors.
-In seagrass beds, deep scars are created that can take years to recover, leading to erosion and further loss of seagrass.
-Poor water quality is also a major factor that poses a serious threat to the health of seagrass.
-For example, excessive sediments in the water limit the light perpetration necessary for plant survival.
+When boaters navigate across shallow areas or anchor.
+In seagrass beds, deep scars can form that take years to heal, leading to erosion and further seagrass loss.
+Poor water quality is also a significant factor that poses a serious threat to seagrass health.
+For example, excessive sediments in the water limit the light penetration necessary for plant survival.

 How can we protect our seagrasses?

-What are we Doing?
+What are we doing?

-To help propeller scars heal and protect seagrass beds from further scarring, local partners are implementing protection and restoration projects throughout lower Perdido Bay, including Little Lagoon, the island near Perdido Pass and Ole River.
+To help propeller scars heal and protect seagrass beds from further scarring, local partners are implementing protection and restoration projects throughout lower Perdido Bay, including Little Lagoon, the island near Perdido Pass, and Ole River.

 No motor and sensitive seagrass area signs will identify seagrass beds to help boaters navigate through or around shallow water sites containing seagrass.